CjSong97/tutorial-v2/content/introduction.md

-## DDK Setup
+# DDK Setup
 To begin using Avaloq DDK, please follow the following instructions carefully to ensure that all the DSLs are correctly installed.

 ### Cloning the DDK plugins
 1. With your Eclipse open, go to File -> Import -> Git -> Projects from Git -> Next
 2. Select `URI` and click `Next`
-3. Now enter the repository's clone URI from [this link](https://github.com/CjSong97/ddk-source).
+3. Now enter the repository's clone URI from [this link](https://github.com/dsldevkit/dsl-devkit).
-4. Select clone all branches and click `Finish`
+4. Select clone all branches, proceed through the installation with the default settings making sure all the plugins are selected and `Import existing Eclipse projects` is selected and click `Finish`

+Once finished your workspace should have the ddk plugins installed.

+### Adding missing files and Changing Target Definition
+Some errors (about 1221 errors) should now appear in your Eclipse workspace which can be solved by the following:
+1. Change the current target to ddk.target by going to:
+    - `Window` -> `Preferences`
+    - `Plug-in Development` -> `Target Platform`
+    - Select `DDK Target`

+2. Download `antlr-generator-3.2.0-patch.jar` from this link: http://download.itemis.com/antlr-generator-3.2.0-patch.jar and place it in the relevant folders which are:
+    - `com.avaloq.tools.ddk.sample.helloworld`
+    - `com.avaloq.tools.ddk.workflow`

+Now all the errors should be resolved and you should be able to run the DDK according to the following section.

 ### DDK Runtime
-Once the DDK plugins have been successfully cloned, proceeed to click on `Run` -> `Run History` -> `devkit-run` and you should eventually find another Eclipse (Neon) instance runnning in another window.
-In this Eclipse instance is where we will be building our DSL using the Avaloq DDK.
+Once the DDK plugins have been successfully cloned, proceeed to click on `Run` -> `Run History` -> `devkit-run` and you should eventually find another Eclipse (Neon) instance runnning in another window called runtime-devkit.
+This Eclipse instance is where we will be building our DSL using the Avaloq DDK.
 I will refer to this instance as the DDK runtime.

-//(perhaps place links to sections in the troubleshooting to explain the difficult concepts like mwe2 editing and explain what mwe2 does)
+//(perhaps place links to sections in the troubleshooting to explain the difficult
+//concepts like mwe2 editing and explain what mwe2 does)

 ### Making your SmallJava Project
-To demonstrate the Avaloq DDK, we will need to create an Xtext project to make our SmallJava DSL.
+To demonstrate the Avaloq DDK, we will need to create an Xtext project to make our SmallJava DSL in the DDK runtime.
 Follow the steps below to create a new
 Xtext project for SmallJava.

 1. In the DDK runtime, navigate to `File` -> `New` -> `Project` -> `Xtext` and click on `Xtext Project`